testcomputer/testcomputer/README.md

-- :telescope: Network engineer in the making!
+- :telescope: Working as a network specialist!

 - 🧮 Advancing in web development using CSS, JavaScript, & \.
 Open-source contributor.